kitspace/awesome-electronics/README.md

 - ["skill" tag on learn.sparkfun.com](https://learn.sparkfun.com/tutorials/tags/skill) - A wide variety of technical tutorials on various EE related skills.
 - [Soldering is Easy](https://mightyohm.com/blog/2011/04/soldering-is-easy-comic-book/) - Comic book that goes over the basics of soldering that has been translated into quite a few languages.
 - [Uses of Different Soldering Iron Tips](https://www.instructables.com/id/Uses-of-Different-Soldering-Iron-Tips/) - Covers what all those different soldering iron tips are good for.
+- [How to design a motherboard for your electronics project](https://www.staycaffeinated.com/2021/02/21/how-to-design-a-motherboard-for-your-project-part-1) - Introductory tutorial on Schematic & PCB design

 ### Theory and Courses